-- All employees in our exposed workplace will be immediately tested and then tested again one week later.
-Negative COVID-19 test results of employees with COVID-19 exposure - will not impact the duration of any quarantine period required by, or orders issued by, the local health department. - 2.
-After the first two COVID-19 tests, we will continue to provide COVID-19 testing of employees who remain at the workplace at least once per week, or more frequently if recommended by the local health department, until there are no new COVID-19 cases detected in our workplace for a 14-day period. - 3.
+- 1. All employees in our exposed workplace will be immediately tested and then tested again one week later. - Negative COVID-19 test results of employees with COVID-19 exposure after the first two COVID-19 tests, we will continue to provide COVID-19 testing of employees who remain at the workplace at least once per week, or more frequently if recommended by the local health department, until there are no new COVID-19 cases detected in our workplace for a 14-day period. - 3.
 We will provide additional testing when deemed necessary by Cal/OSHA.